As they say, "one man's trash is another man's treasure."

 Selling items you no longer want or need is a great way to pave the way for your new and improved financial life.
 Make your list, post ads, gather your gold and get that envelope ready to start generating cash quickly.

-If you need additional ideas on how to generate cash quickly, join the conversation in the Moms Managing Money Facebook Group.
+If you need additional ideas on how to generate cash quickly, join the conversation in the Watch Her Thrive Facebook group.